Las02/ml_ops_project/reports/README.md

 > Answer:

 We initialized our project using the given cookiecutter template in this course (https://github.com/SkafteNicki/mlops_template).
 We've largely followed  this standard for organizing the code in our project.
-We've filled out the data (split into raw and processed), dockerfiles (containing the dockerfiles used in this project), models (for saving trained models for later use), reports (for the project), src (for relevant python scripts) and tests (for pytests) folders according to the standard.
+We've filled out the data folder(split into raw, which is downloaded from a gcp bucket,and afterwards processed), dockerfiles (containing the dockerfiles used in this project), reports (for the project), src (for relevant python scripts) and tests (for pytests) folders according to the standard.
 However, we have removed the notebooks folder as the project doesn't involve any.
+Models are saved in a gcp bucket.
 Furthermore, doing development of our framework we added a data/test_data folder for a subset of our dataset.

 todo: delete unused folders and update this (103 words)